 If you have gingivitis, you need treatment for periodontal disease.
 If left untreated, it can become severe periodontal disease that requires periodontitis treatment.
 Periodontitis starts with infected gums, but it can spread to other parts of your body.
-So, seek periodontal disease treatment early at Broadway Family Dental.
+So, seek periodontal disease treatment early at family dentistry center in Broadway.

 Two main types of gum disease exist: gingivitis and periodontitis.
 The milder form of gum disease is called gingivitis.
 The more severe form is called periodontitis; it includes infection of your gums and the surrounding tissue.